janaabunasser14/Forecastly_App/README.md

 - Error Handling: User-friendly message if the city is not found.
 - Responsive Design: Works seamlessly on desktop and mobile.

+🎨 Customization

+- Background Image: Replace assets/background.jpg with your own image.
+- Color Scheme: Tweak RGBA values in style.css to adjust overlay opacity and text colors.
+- Icons: Modify or extend the weather icons in assets/ to match your style.